 Aren't lasers just something from Star Wars?

-If you're like me, whenever someone says the word "laser", my first thought is either of the lightsabers in Star Wars or James Bond's Q-built gadget watch.
+Whenever someone says the word "laser", my first thought is either of the lightsabers in Star Wars or James Bond's Q-built gadget watch.

 You don't have to be 007 to have a laser; we use them every day!

-Of particular interest to us, however, is a laser's capacity to cut, etch, engrave, or mark various materials—that is to say, its ability to personalize and decorate.
+Of particular interest to us, however, is a laser's capacity to cut, etch, engrave, or mark various materials.
+That is to say, its ability to personalize and decorate.

 But how do they work?

 The word "laser" is actually an acronym for "Light Amplification by Stimulated Emission of Radiation."

 Verrrrry simplified...light is concentrated over and over again to create a powerful beam.
 There are three major factors to how this works: Concentration, Energy, and Direction.